MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/styling.md

     This code adds two styles to the `Shell` resource dictionary, which define a series of [`Color`](xref:Xamarin.Forms.Color) values used by the application.

-    Save the changes to **AppShell.xaml** by pressing **CTRL+S**.
-XAML Hot Reload will update the UI of the running app, without rebuilding the application.
+    After making the **AppShell.xaml** changes, XAML Hot Reload will update the UI of the running app, without rebuilding the application.
 Specifically, the background color of the Shell chrome will change.

 5. In **Solution Explorer**, in the **Notes** project, open **NotesPage.xaml** in the **Views** folder.
 Then replace the existing code with the following code: